Multiple Proposer Transaction Fee Mechanism Design: Robust Incentives Against Censorship and Bribery: Bribery-aware and Asymmetric Multiple Proposer Transaction Fee Mechanism Design

 \paragraph{Types of the user} Every user is of a specific type determined by the characteristics of the transaction they want to send.
-Every transaction has the following characteristics: \begin{itemize} \item A \textit{size} $s_t$. \item A \textit{value} $v_t$ per unit of size. \item The \textit{public information} $p_{t}$. \end{itemize} The value $v_t$ reflects the maximum amount per unit of size the user is willing to pay for the transaction to be included in the block.
-We follow \cite{roughgarden2021tfm} and assume that the value is not affected by the position of the transaction in the block.
-The value is known only by the user.\\ The public information $p_{t}$ is metadata of the transaction, such as its sender.
-This characteristic is provided as input to the bribe function to account for situations where the briber intends to censor transactions originating from a specific user. \paragraph{Beliefs of the user} Every user $i$ has a belief about (i) which is the type of every other user denoted by $\text{Belief}_{\text{User}_i \rightarrow \text{Users}}$, and (ii) which is the type of every includer and the block producer denoted by $\text{Belief}_{\text{User}_i \rightarrow CM,BP}.$
+Every transaction has the following characteristics: (i) \textit{size} $s_t$; (ii) \textit{value} $v_t$ per unit of size; (iii) the bid $b_{t}$ per unit of size and (iv) \textit{public information} $p_{t}$.
+These characteristics are the same as those defined in Section \ref{briberyaware}. \paragraph{Beliefs of the user} Every user $i$ has a belief about (i) which is the type of every other user denoted by $\text{Belief}_{\text{User}_i \rightarrow \text{Users}}$, and (ii) which is the type of every includer and the block producer denoted by $\text{Belief}_{\text{User}_i \rightarrow CM,BP}.$

-\paragraph{Types of the includer} Every includer $j$ has a type determined by the bribe they receive to exclude transaction $t$ at the end of the game from the malicious briber based on their strategy and the strategy of the other parties.
-This bribe is determined by a function $\mu_{CM_j}^{Bribe}(s_t,b_t,p_t,\vec \alpha_t, H, M_0)$ which belongs to a set $\text{Bribe}^{CM}$.
-This set includes all the bribe functions of the includers that we want to consider. \begin{itemize} \item $b_{t}$ is the bid per unit of size associated with transaction $t$. \item $\vec\alpha_{t} \in \{0,1\}^{m+1}$ is the \textit{inclusion vector} which denotes 1 for each includer and block producer that includes the transaction and 0 otherwise. \end{itemize}